 This tough question is exactly what we set out to answer with this post.

-Can You Still Get .edu Links From Scholarship Link Building in 2020?
+Can You Still Get .edu Links From Scholarship Link Building?

 Years ago in 2015, when Scholarship link building was still picking up steam as an SEO tactic, campaigns were seeing conversion rates as high as 10%, earning up to 100 backlinks for a single scholarship.